 #5 – Glamping in Your Yard

-Speaking of backyard fun, why not extend movie night to a full on glamping experience?
-While glamping gear requires a little upfront investment, the supplies you gather can be reused for years to come.
+Speaking of backyard fun, why not extend movie night to a full-on glamping experience?
+While glamping gear requires a little upfront investment, the supplies you gather can be reused for years.
 Grab a tent, some foam mattresses, and a hammock or two.
 Tiki torches or solar lamps add ambiance, while comfy camp chairs make relaxing a breeze.

 Don’t forget your citronella candles – they’re a must for keeping the mosquitos at bay.
 Embrace all the fun of traditional camping: make smores, tell ghost stories, and stargaze.
 The best part?
 When you have to use the bathroom, there’s no gross outhouse with which to contend!